Zhouyuan-Chen/Zhouyuan-Chen.github.io/_pages/about.md

 ## About Me

 Hello!
-My name is Zhouyuan Chen(Zhouyuan could be pronounced like Chow-yan, you can also call me Cavers if you feel it is more easier for you to pronounce).
+My name is Zhouyuan Chen(Zhouyuan could be pronounced like Chow-yan, you can also call me Cavers if you feel it is easier for you to pronounce).

 Currently, I'm a graduate student studying at NYU Courant Institute, interested in Computer Graphics.
 I'm still trying different topics of Computer Graphics since I'm curious about many CG problems and hope can get a general vision of them all for now.
 After that, I would focus on a specific problem to have further learning in the future if I manage to do a PhD(hope so).

 If you ask me why my favorite subject is Computer Graphics.
-The answer would be the most romantic thing I can imagine is using code to dipict this world!
+The answer would be the most romantic thing I can imagine is using code to depict this world!

-You can check the "Projects" page, which includes my previous projects.
+You can check the "Projects" page, which includes my selected previous projects related to Computer Graphics.